 I recovered only slowly from the long run two weeks ago and last Wednesday

 was the worst.
-I felt lack of energy and want to do nothing.
+I felt lack of energy and wanted to do nothing.
 Around this

 time of the year, I used to fly back to stay with dad, meeting people, enjoying